 Its mute and ominous prophecy,

 Of life-blood in the sharpened face,

 The coming of the snow-storm told.

-I wonder what the old Quaker would think of the song I have to pair up with his poem tonight.
+I wonder what the old Quaker, JGW would think of the song I’m pairing up with his poem tonight.
 It seems appropriate to me as I look down and my tablet tells me it’s a dastardly 13 degrees Fahrenheit outside with snow squalls imminent.
-“Baby, It’s Cold Outside” was one of my featured “Random Favorite Christmas Songs” last year, and while I mentioned some names from the long list of artists who have performed it, this one (video below) from the boys of Glee is, remains my favorite version.
+“Baby, It’s Cold Outside” was one of my featured “Random Favorite Christmas Songs” last year, and while I mentioned some names from the long list of artists who have performed it, this version (video below) from the boys of Glee, remains my favorite version.

 As a gay man, and a feminist, I was encouraged upon finding that there are still others who see this song much the way I do, and so let me take a few minutes to look at some views that echo my own interpretation of “Baby, It’s Cold Outside.”
 To summarize first in a phrase, I’ve always just taken this song as two people flirting, but set in a time when if the girl was going to be “bad,” for reputation’s sake, she had to at least keep up the appearance of being good.